-- Prepared draft PMOC Monthly Monitoring Report for January 2025 and finalized report after FTA's review and the TJPA "fact check" review. - Continued review of updated Sponsor-provided presentations on Transbay DTX that included details of the overall program status, current funding initiatives and activities, and schedule of major milestones for advancing program funding, design and procurement of the Advance (Enabling) Works Program contracts, the ongoing comprehensive Program Cost Estimate, third-party agreements and property acquisitions along the planned project alignment, along with the current cost, schedule and risk/contingency status and procurement of the Progressive Design-Build (PDB) contract. - Reviewed the January 2025 Master Schedule update and narrative. - Prepared agenda for the FTA/PMOC Monthly Monitoring Meeting with the Project Sponsor on February 12, 2025 and co-directed the meeting with the FTA; focus included current funding status and cash flow plan, status of the Program Cost Estimate updates and the changes to the Right-of-Way Acquisition schedule. - Attended Sponsor program management meetings: IPMT semi-monthly meeting (February 11, 2025)
+- Prepared draft PMOC Monthly Monitoring Report for February 2025 and finalized report after FTA's review and the TJPA "fact check" review. - Continued review of updated Sponsor-provided presentations on Transbay DTX that included details of the overall program status, current funding initiatives and activities, and schedule of major milestones for advancing program funding, design and procurement of the Advance (Enabling) Works Program contracts, the ongoing comprehensive Program Cost Estimate, third-party agreements and property acquisitions along the planned project alignment, along with the current cost, schedule and risk/contingency status and procurement of the Progressive Design-Build (PDB) contract. - Reviewed the February 2025 Master Schedule update and narrative. - Prepared agenda for the FTA/PMOC Monthly Monitoring Meeting with the Project Sponsor on March 18, 2025 and co-directed the meeting with the FTA; focus included status of the Program Cost Estimate updates and procurement of the Progressive Design Build Contract 40-CT for the heavy civil and tunnel construction. - Attended the bi-monthly FTA CIG pre-meeting and the follow-on FTA/PMOC check-in meeting with TJPA on March 20, 2025. - Attended Sponsor program management meetings: - o IPMT semi-monthly meeting (March 11 and 18, 2025)